Skip to main content

 A:

-Gexa Energy wins on price, green energy.
-Payless Power wins on credit requirements, same-day service, customer service.
+Gexa Energy wins on price, green energy, plan variety.
+Payless Power wins on no credit check, speed of connection.
 Both deliver identical electricity through the same wires—the difference is pricing structure, customer service, and plan options.